jman11111/DS_REST_Topics/REST.md

 ## CRUD and REST
 CRUD relates to REST in the way that HTTP requests, which are the main way clients communicate with a server, can all fit into one of the CRUD functions.

--Create corresponds to POST requests, which are used to send data along with the request, typically to create something.
+- Create corresponds to POST requests, which are used to send data along with the request, typically to create something.
--Read corresponds to GET requests, which do not send info along, they simply request a URL for data, very much like a reading of data.
+- Read corresponds to GET requests, which do not send info along, they simply request a URL for data, very much like a reading of data.
--Update corresponds to PUT requests, which send data along with the purpose of using it for updating existing data.
+- Update corresponds to PUT requests, which send data along with the purpose of using it for updating existing data.
--Delete corresponds to DELETE requests, which are simple requests sending enough data to target something to delete.
+- Delete corresponds to DELETE requests, which are simple requests sending enough data to target something to delete.

 # References